Aortic Aneurysm, Familial Thoracic syndrome (AAT)

 The main symptoms of the syndrome relate to aortic aneurysms and aortic dissections.

-The symptoms associated by aortic dissections include severe and sudden chest or back pain.
+The symptoms associated with aortic dissections include severe and sudden chest or back pain.
 Sometimes these symptoms will include paler skin, faint pulse and a numbness in the limbs or paralysis.

 Other possible symptoms of TAAD, which affect some individuals, include congenital heart abnormalities, hernias, and an abnormal curving of the spine (scoliosis).